Chillee/MovieRankings/README.md

 1. **Coherence**: Less mind-bending than Primer, but a more likable character arc.
 Ending seemed like a bit of a cheap twist.
 1. **No Country For Old Men**: Disappointed with this film.
 I thought I would really love this film, but left underwhelmed.
 There's a couple of really great scenes, notably the gas station one, but the overall tone of the movie was too nihilistic for me to appreciate.
 1. **American Psycho**: Watched it for the memes, found the movie more disturbing than I thought it'd be.
 Christian Bale really carries the movie for me - I can't really find the core themes interesting enough to find the movie to be phenomenal.
 My favorite scenes from the movies are the scenes I watched before the movie that convinced me to watch the movie in the first place.
 Huey Lewis and the News, as well as the cardstock scene.
+1. **This is Spinal Tap**: Some funny scenes - just didn't stand out that much to me.
 1. **1917**: Considering I didn't really like Dunkirk that much either, maybe I just don't like war movies...
 I just found this movie to be somewhat bland and boring.
 The dialogue was just somewhat boring, the plot points were pretty repeatable, and I found the Benedict Cumberbatch cameo to actually be somewhat comedic - perhaps because it was immersion breaking.
 The one-take gimmick didn't really add much to my experience - at some point, I actively groaned that the one take gimmick would require the actors to actually traverse several miles.
 Overall, very low emotional impact, some technically impressive shots - not a movie I would like to watch again.
 1. **Aladdin**: This was better than I expected.
 Unlike the other Disney remakes, I felt that this one had an unique heart to it.
 Contrary to what people may have thought from the trailers, I thought Will Smith did a phenomenal job - he was the best part of this movie by a significant margin.
 The emphasized role of Princess Jasmine was pretty interesting, and although I found her role to be fairly shallow (and the video was hilarious), I liked the new song.
 1. **The Wandering Earth**: Watched on poor quality, halved FPS, and with a bunch of overlayed text floating around, which probably detracted from the experience.
 Ambitious film with some great moments (an archetype I like), I thought the final "plan" was well done.
 However, suffers from somewhat formulaic action sequences and some characters I didn't really care for.